Abeautifulsnow/pkgu/README.md

 # pkgu

 Find the out-dated packages installed by the Pip tool and update them.
+Inspired by 👉[depu](https://github.com/kevwan/depu)

 ## Usage